Use the Art Search to search our collections database of 25,000 artworks in the WAG collection.

 Shaman Never Die: Return to Your Ancestral Roots

-Three panels, side by side, within one wooden frame.
-They have the effect of school chalkboards, with lettering, painting, and collage elements layered over blackness.
+Three panels, side by side, within one wooden frame which have the effect of school chalkboards, with lettering, painting, and collage elements layered over blackness.
 Panel at left: Two prayers are written - one in Cree syllabics, the other in English.
 Centre panel: Five figures in a line beneath the words 'Preserve our Language and Culture'.
-Along bottom of theis panel are the words 'Shaman Never Die' - written 3 times and extending into the right panel.
+Along bottom of this panel are the words 'Shaman Never Die' - written three times and extending into the right panel.
 Panel at right: A collage of newspaper clippings and book pages superimposed by a large white outline drawing of a figure.

 Multi-coloured abstraction using impasto